 Mitochondrial diseases are chronic (long-term), genetic, often inherited disorders that occur when mitochondria fail to produce enough energy for the body to function properly.
 (Inherited means the disorder was passed on from parents to children.)
 Mitochondrial diseases can be present at birth, but can also occur at any age.

 Mitochondrial diseases can affect almost any part of the body, including the cells of the brain, nerves, muscles, kidneys, heart, liver, eyes, ears or pancreas.

-Mitochondrial dysfunction occurs when the mitochondria do not work as well as they should due to another disease or condition.
+Mitochondrial dysfunction occurs when the mitochondria don't work as well as they should due to another disease or condition.
 Many conditions can lead to secondary mitochondrial dysfunction and affect other diseases, including Alzheimer’s disease, muscular dystrophy, Lou Gehrig’s disease, diabetes and cancer.
-Individuals with secondary mitochondrial dysfunction do not have primary genetic mitochondrial disease and do not need to be concerned about the ongoing development or worsening of symptoms.
+Individuals with secondary mitochondrial dysfunction don't have primary genetic mitochondrial disease and don't need to be concerned about the ongoing development or worsening of symptoms.